 The purpose of collecting this information is to verify users, return stolen bikes to their owners, and to keep you up to date with our latest communications in our community.

-Your information may be used and accessed by the WA Police Force for the purpose of searching for bike details, verifying users and connecting bikes with their owners.
-This may involve transferring information to the WA Police Force or relevant regulatory bodies where required.
+Your information may be used and accessed by authorised police for the purpose of searching for bike details, verifying users and connecting bikes with their owners.
+This may involve transferring information to police or relevant regulatory bodies where required.

 Your information may be used from time to time to contact you regarding updated information relating to Bikelinc and its operation.